Akhil920/sql-fundamentals/Basics/data-dbms-database.md

 ***

+Logical Structure of Database: The data in database part of secondary memory will get structured into Blocks, Extents, Segments and Table Spaces.

+> Blocks: This is the

+***

 **Architecture of DBMS**: DBMS has a layered architecture and there are 3 layers/levels as listed below:

 1. **The Physical Layer**: This is the level that is close to the database.